-The secondary stakeholder comprises groups that are either not directed impacted by the disaster or mandated by the FRN.
+The secondary stakeholders comprises of groups that are either not directly impacted by the disaster or mandated by the FRN.
 These secondary groups can assist primary stakeholders in their recovery needs and or will benefit from awareness of disaster recovery efforts as the state implements various housing, transportation, or climate change policies.
 They include:

-- Affordable Housing Developers in the disaster impacted counties - Statewide organizations such as Housing California or California Housing Partnership Corporation - Organizations that work primary in rural communities, such as, Rural Community Assistance Corporation (RCAC) - State and Local Hazard Mitigation Planners, Funders, and Implementers - Legislative Offices and Policy makers - Regional Planning Entities - Universities and Research Groups
+- Affordable Housing Developers in the disaster impacted counties - Statewide organizations such as Housing California or California Housing Partnership Corporation - Organizations that work primarily in rural communities, such as, Rural Community Assistance Corporation (RCAC) - State and Local Hazard Mitigation Planners, Funders, and Implementers - Legislative Offices and Policy Makers

+- Regional Planning Entities - Universities and Research Groups